 At the very top of your backswing, as you complete your turn, the first move down is not rotational.
 It's a small, lateral shift of pressure toward the target.
 You've loaded into your trail leg on the way back, and now it's time to transfer that pressure to your lead side.

 This isn't a big, dramatic lunge.
 It’s a subtle but distinct feeling.
 Your lead hip might feel like it "bumps" an inch or two towards the target.
 You'll feel pressure move from the inside of your trail foot towards your lead foot.
 Many great players describe feeling this pressure move toward their lead heel as the downswing begins.
-This move is fundamentally important because it does two things: it guarantees your strike will bottom out in the right place (hitting the ball first, then the ground), and it creates the necessary space for your arms and club to drop down into the "slot."
+This move is fundamentally important because it ensures that your strike will bottom out in the right place (hitting the ball first, then the ground) and it creates the necessary space for your arms and club to drop down into the "slot."

 Step 2: The Hip Unwinding (The Rotational Move)